York County Food Closet

 Rise Against Hunger

-Grace hosts a Rise Against Hunger meal packing event at our Parish Hall each spring to package 10,152 meals in a single afternoon for shipment to locations across the globe.
+Grace hosts a Rise Against Hunger meal packing event at our Parish Hall each fall to package 10,152 meals in a single afternoon for shipment to locations across the globe.
 Rise Against Hunger, an international hunger relief organization mobilizing to end hunger by 2030, brings in bulk food and equipment for packaging.
 Grace pays for the food, which costs just 34 cents per meal, and provides the volunteers.
 Volunteers from the nearby Yorktown U.S. Coast Guard Training Center have lent heart and hands to help with these events.
 This ministry is a fun “done in an afternoon” event great for all ages.
 Keep an eye out for the next packing event – our eighth – and sign up in advance to be part of Team Grace.
 Bring your friends!

 Society of St. Andrews Gleaning